-All electronic equipment will be stored in a secure location at the end of each day.
+Portable electronic equipment will be stored in a secure location at the end of each day.
+Tablets and laptops will be stored in a lockable cabinet that is bolted to the floor.

 After using school equipment, staff members will be responsible for ensuring that it is returned to the appropriate storage location and secured.